Click here for the most up-to-date information on open clinics after Hurricane Beryl.

 As a parent, one of the most challenging health concerns you might face is figuring out whether your child is suffering from a cold or allergies.
 Both conditions share similar symptoms—sneezing, runny nose, congestion—making it difficult to determine the root cause of your child’s discomfort.
 However, understanding the differences between these two health issues can help you find the right treatment and bring your child much-needed relief.

 At Allergy & ENT Associates, we understand how confusing this can be for parents, and we’re here to help.
-With 18 locations throughout the Greater Houston area, including our River Oaks location where you can schedule an appointment with Dr. Grant Pickett, we offer expert advice, allergy testing, and treatment to help kids feel better and lead healthier, more active lives.
+With locations throughout the Greater Houston area, we offer expert advice, allergy testing, and treatment to help kids feel better and lead healthier, more active lives.

 The Key Differences Between Allergies and Colds